rizky-drakos/spending-journal/README.md

 ```console
 docker-compose --file docker-compose.development.yml up -d
 ```
-2. At this time, there are no tables in the database and we need to manually instruct the API service to generate the tables.
+2. At this time, all the services were started but there are no tables in the database, we need to manually instruct the API service to generate these tables.
 ```console
 docker exec -it api flask shell
 # Inside the flask shell
 from main import db
 db.create_all()
 ```
-3. You can now open your browser at the localhost address to have a look.
-However, we're integrating Google Sign-In into our web application and it requires a valid domain name to work.
-So you need to map your loopback IP address to *spendingjournal.com* in the /etc/hosts file.
+3. Becuase we're integrating **Google Sign-In** into our web application, and it requires a valid domain name to work.
+So you need to map your loopback IP address - like 127.0.0.1 - to spendingjournal.com in the /etc/hosts file.
+4. Now you can try making some changes to either Web/API's source code and observe them once the service is automatically reloaded successfully insde the container.